GabrielHub/UniversitySimulator/README.md

 - Student Body: Main Goal
 - Wealth: Soft Goal
 - Happiness: Affects number of students who apply to the university
-- Graduation Rate: Static in this phase, set very low
-- Buildings: Given 3 at the start, you cannot buy new buildings in this stage
+- Buildings: Given 3 at the start, you cannot buy new buildings in this stage.
+Affects the starting student pool.
 - Renown: Affects growth rate of faculty
-- Students to Faculty Ratio: The number of students each faculty can take care of.
-Static in this stage, set to 10.
 - Available Upgrades: Hire Administrators (Unlocks visibility of hidden resources), Official Campus (Needed to unlock next phase), Official University Certificate (needed to unlock next phase)

 **Lose Condition:**